atha2810/PostsMernAPI/README.md

 3. **Access Protected Routes:**
    - For routes that require authentication, add the JWT token received from the login response to the `auth-token` header of your requests.

+### Use of Tokens with Postman or API Testing App

+1. **Get a Token**: Obtain a token through your API's authentication process (e.g., login or registration).

+2. **Set the Token in Headers**: Copy the token value and set it in the headers of your API request.
+In Postman, add a header with key `auth-token` and the token value.

+3. **Access Protected Routes**: Send your request to a protected route that uses the provided middleware function.
+The middleware will verify the token and allow access if it's valid.
+If the token is invalid or missing, it will return an error message.

+**Steps:**
+- **Step 1**: Obtain a token through your authentication process.
+- **Step 2**: Copy the token value.
+- **Step 3**: Open Postman or your API testing app.
+- **Step 4**: Create a new request and select the appropriate HTTP method.
+- **Step 5**: Set the request URL to a protected route that uses the middleware.
+- **Step 6**: Add a new header with key `auth-token` and the token value as the header value.
+- **Step 7**: Send the request.

+If the token is valid, the request will be processed, and you'll receive the response from the API.
+If the token is invalid or missing, you'll receive an "Access denied" or "Invalid token" error message.
 4. **CRUD Operations on Posts:**
    - Use the following endpoints for CRUD operations on posts:
      - `GET /posts`: Get all posts.